Turks And Caicos Islands Travel Information

 The national language is English, but some words are pronounced in a way unique to the islands.

-Tips of around 15% of the bill are the norm for waiters, taxi drivers and bar tenders.
-Hotels usually include a service charge of 10-15%.
+Tips of around 15 percent of the bill are the norm for waiters, taxi drivers and bar tenders.
+Hotels usually include a service charge of 10 to 15 percent.

-Visits to the Turks and Caicos Islands are usually trouble-free.
-The crime rate is low, but on the favourite tourist island of Providenciales there have been incidents of burglary and theft, so visitors should take precautions with valuables.
+Visits to the Turks and Caicos Islands are usually trouble-free, and crime is generally of a petty and opportunistic kind.
+The crime rate is low but on the favourite tourist island of Providenciales there have been incidents of burglary and theft, so visitors should take precautions with valuables.
 Robberies have occurred on Grace Bay Beach.
 Hurricane season generally runs from June to November.

 Culture in the Turks and Caicos Islands is relaxed and hospitable if not overly friendly, and islanders are known for their good manners.
-Address strangers with respect, including ma'am, miss, and sir.
-Things happen slowly, and attempting to rush service will only annoy.
-You should cover beachwear when off the beach, and men need to wear long pants at smarter restaurants.
-Topless and nude sunbathing is illegal.
-Gay and lesbian relationships are legal, but tend to be discreet.
+Address strangers with respect and note that the use of titles is considered normal and appropriate.
+Things happen slowly on the islands and attempting to rush service will only annoy.

-The Turks and Caicos Islands are subject to English Common Law and business is conducted in a similar manner to the United Kingdom, however suits are only necessary for the most formal of occasions.
-Business hours are generally 8.30am to 4.30pm Monday to Friday.
+The Turks and Caicos Islands are subject to English Common Law and business is conducted in a similar manner to the United Kingdom.
+Suits are only necessary for the most formal of occasions.
+Business hours are generally 8.30am to 4.30pm, Monday to Friday.

-Travellers may enter the Turks and Caicos Islands with the following goods without paying customs duty: 200 cigarettes or 50 cigars or 125g of tobacco products; and 1 litre spirits or 2 litres wine.
-Spearguns are strictly prohibited.
+Travellers may enter the Turks and Caicos Islands with the following goods without paying customs duty: 200 cigarettes or 100 cigarillos or 50 cigars or 220g of tobacco products; and 1.136 litres of alcohol.

 Become our Turks And Caicos Islands Travel Expert